Is Stimming Such As Hand Flapping ADHD Behavior?

 Stimming behaviors

 Some people may think stimming behaviors are only exhibited by children with autism spectrum disorder (ASD).
-However, ADHD people, including children with ADHD, can be just as likely to engage in self-stimulatory behaviors or ADHD stim.
+However, those living with ADHD, including children, can be just as likely to engage in self-stimulatory behaviors or ADHD stimming.
 Autistic stimming and non-autistic stimming are different.
 The main difference is that those with ADHD typically only use stimming for a short period while trying to concentrate, which could also be a way to self-soothe.
 For example, someone with ADHD may be stimming for under an hour, but someone with autism may stim for several hours.

 While stimming and fidgeting are typically thought to include tapping and rocking, children with ADHD may engage in various examples of self-stimulating behavior.
 The five different variations of stimming are olfactory, vestibular, visual, tactile, and auditory.
 Here are some examples of each: